jsflot/DNA/DNA.md

 # Introduction ![DNA](images/icon.png)
 DNA, or deoxyribonucleic acid carries genetic instruction in all organisms.
-This molecule can be extracted from the cells of organisms (Strawberry, for example) with a few household chemicals.
+This molecule can be extracted from the cells of organisms (a strawberry, for example) with a few household chemicals.

 # Theory ![DNA](images/icon2.png)
 DNA is complexed with proteins and protected from the outside by the lipid membrane of the cell (and/or nucleus).
 To break down these barriers we can make use of common household compounds and basic chemistry.